2AA4-W24/a3-maze-runner-take-two-andrewbovbel/README.md

 ## Business Logic Specification

 This program explores a maze, finding a path from an entry point to an exit one.
+Thank you Alexandre for the baseline model solution.
+This was forked off it.

 - The maze is stored in a text file, with `#` representing walls and `␣` (_empty space_) representing passages.
 - You’ll find examples of such mazes in the [`examples`](./examples) directory.